cressie176/blog/_posts/2024-03-20-overcoming-elk.md

 As per [my previous post](https://cressie176.github.io/blog/2024/03/16/best-practice-factory-modules.html), the logger configuration for creating the indexes should be added to a Factory Module to avoid duplication.

 My final tip is contentious - if you can afford to, avoid using ELK for logging.
-The above solution will alter the shape of the logged documents, breaking the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) for anyone querying the logs.
+It is the proverbial square peg in a round hole.
+The above solution shaves ELK's sharpest corners, but alters the shape of the logged documents, breaking the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment) for those querying them.
+If however, you are  too far down the ELK route to easily backtrack, or only have budget for a self-hosted logging platform, the above solution is an effective way to overcome ELK's two greatest flaws.